 - Most games take an hour or less yet you get a full-game experience.

 - Because the house tiles are randomized, you could end up making the game very easy or very difficult for yourselves through no fault of your own.
 You might randomly make it tougher to reach a tile you need to reach to win the game, which is definitely frustrating.

 - There are quite a few turns where you have very easy decisions to make.
 For example, you want to have tough choices when it comes to moving around the house, but often it’s very obvious where you should move.
 These turns aren’t exciting at all.

 - Some of the many Betrayal at House on the Hill scenarios simply aren’t as enjoyable as the others.
 They’re all pretty entertaining, but it is not uncommon to play an epic game where you are in a serious back-and-forth with the traitor, followed by a game where there’s very little interaction.

-On the overall, Betrayal at House on the Hill is an intense horror game that most people will enjoy.
-It doesn’t have quite as much meat on the bone as games like Ghost Stories and Dead of Winter, but the horror theme is so strong that you don’t even notice it most of the time.
+Betrayal at House on the Hill is an intense horror board game that most people will enjoy thanks in large part to the great theme and the unique experience it offers.
+It doesn’t have quite as much meat on the bone as a game like Ghost Stories, but it’s still a horror game that I keep around because it is different than all of the other games in my collection.
 It also happens to be one of the best traitor board games, if you’re interested in that mechanism.

 Betrayal at House on the Hill has been out for over a decade now yet is still a favorite among families and gaming groups, and for good reason.
 It’s considered one of the top horror games around and has been a go-to Halloween game for many groups for years now.
 It’s not a fully cooperative game, so it’s not going to make it onto the Best Co-op Board Games list, but it’s certainly a game that my group will be coming back to.

 Update: A new third edition of the game was released in 2022.
 All links now point toward that version of the game.